Upcoming European Parliament’s report paves the way for new thinking on ECB policies

-The QE for People campaign calls for a large majority to stand behind the report when voting takes place in January, to ensure those words can be pushed forward into action both by the ECB and by Parliament in its role of scrutinizer.
+The QE for People campaign calls for a large majority to stand behind the report when voting takes place in early February, to ensure those words can be pushed forward into action both by the ECB and by Parliament in its role of scrutinizer.

 Picture credit cc: European Parliament